tophatsilk/tophat-silk/docs/developerManual/Datatypes.md

 To completely separate the datatype specific code from the rest of the project, it might be an idea for future development to move these definitions to the Component/Datastructure/Typedefinitions.purs - module

 ### Conclusion
 As you can see in the above, adding a new datatype requires many changes: a new widget type needs to be defined in the Form module, and new helper, render and handle functions need to be defined for each.
 And, furthermore, the Taskloader module needs to be expanded with a new Slot.
-In addition, adding new datatypes also requires new Json encoding and decoding.
+In addition, adding new datatypes also requires new JSON encoding and decoding.
 This encoding and decoding is discussed in the [next chapter](./JsonEncoding.md).
 If it is the intention for the future to add several new datatypes, a redesign of the entire project to separate the code that requires no changes from the code that requires additions for each new datatype, seems to be an option.
 This and other suggestions for future developments will be given in a [later chapter](./FutureDevelopments.md).

 [next chapter ->](./JsonEncoding.md).